matt-cook/corpchaps.com/blog/_posts/2011-08-17-are-you-a-chaplain.md

 title: Are You a Chaplain?
 author: Cindy
 tags: chaplain, care, skills
 abstract: “Are you a chaplain?”
 The question makes sense, and I get it a lot when people find out that I work with Capital Chaplains.
-The answer, however, is: No.
+The answer, however, is "No."
 title: Are You a Chaplain?
 ---
 “Are you a chaplain?”
 The question makes sense, and I get it a lot when people find out that I work with Capital Chaplains.
 The answer, however, is: No.